 Introduction / History

 The Tamboli can go by the names Tambuli, Tamli and Tamuli.
-Their name comes from the word for the betel leaf which is "tambul", a Sanskrit word.
+Their name comes from the word "tambool" which means "big leaf" in Sanskrit.
+They sell betel leaves and this is what their name derives from.
 They are said to have Brahmin influences.
 Many of the Tamboli call themselves Suryavanshi to do with the sun god Surya.

 Tamboli marriages have to be at community level.
 Monogamy is the most common way in marriage.
 There are few divorces.
 Tamboli women, though considered lower than men, have a say in families and some work as teachers among other things.